chalatz/tours/pages/tours/guided/best-attractions.md

   - q: How long is the stay in Lindos and how long will the climb to the Acropolis take?
     a: The tour stays there for approximately 90 minutes, but it can vary depending on the time guests take to enjoy Lindos.
-(In case you need to spend more time in Lindos we need advance notice, on time of booking, as we must adjust the tour to your needs and wishes)
+In case you need to spend more time in Lindos we need advance notice, on time of booking, as we must adjust the tour to your needs and wishes.
+However you may also look at our tour <a href="./lindos-on-your-own.htm">LINDOS ON YOUR OWN</a> which give you 3:00 hours in Lindos
   - q: My 84 year old grandmother is along for the trip.
 Are there any options for her while my son climbs to the Acropolis of Lindos?
     a: There is a café just outside the village that offers an enchanting view of